-The purpose of the independent work station is to improve student behavior through the use of a structured environment where students are required to complete their regular class assignments and to examine thoughtfully their responsibility as school citizens.
+The purpose of in school suspension is to improve student behavior through the use of a structured environment where students are required to complete their regular class assignments and to examine thoughtfully their responsibility as school citizens.

-Students are assigned to IWS for a full day and are not permitted to attend their regular scheduled classes.
+Students are assigned to ISS for a full day and are not permitted to attend their regular scheduled classes.
 Students are required, however, to complete their regular class assignments for credit.

-Students assigned to IWS may not participate in any extra-curricular activity for that day.
-Students assigned to IWS will follow the directions of the IWS supervisors.
+Students assigned to ISS may not participate in any extra-curricular activity for that day.
+Students assigned to ISS will follow the directions of the ISS supervisors.

-Students who fail to fulfill their full day IWS responsibility will be rescheduled to the next available full day IWS.
+Students who fail to fulfill their full day ISS responsibility will be rescheduled to the next available full day ISS.
 Continued failure will result in external suspension for one (1) day with parent re-entry meeting upon return to school.